Find Affordable College Courses

 Pittsburgh, PA

-Our analysis found Carnegie Mellon University to be the most popular school for materials sciences students who want to pursue a master’s degree in the United States.
-Carnegie Mellon is a fairly large private not-for-profit school located in the large city of Pittsburgh.
+Our 2023 rankings named Carnegie Mellon University the most popular school in the United States for materials sciences students working on their master’s degree.
+Carnegie Mellon is a large private not-for-profit school located in the city of Pittsburgh.

 Of the 38 students majoring in materials science at Carnegie Mellon, 68% are male and 32% are female.

-You’ll be in good company if you decide to attend Columbia University in the City of New York.
-It ranked #2 on our 2023 Most Popular Materials Sciences Master’s Degree Schools list.
-Columbia is a very large private not-for-profit school located in the city of New York.
+Out of the 39 schools in the United States that were part of this year’s ranking, Columbia University in the City of New York landed the # 2 spot on the list.
+Columbia is a fairly large private not-for-profit school located in the large city of New York.

 About 27% of the students majoring in materials science at the school are women while 73% are male.